Skip to main content

 34 years old

-Glaucoma is one of the main causes of vision loss and blindness in the world and is characterized by substantial loss of retinal ganglion cells and damage to the optic nerve, which is made up of the extensions of the cells, the axons, that transmit visual information to the brain.
-The aim of this research project is to find out whether it is possible to regenerate the axons of the retinal ganglion cells and reintegrate them correctly into the visual system to promote vision recovery.
-"We have already identified that the activation of a receptor present in retinal ganglion cells is capable of protecting them," explains researcher Raquel Boia, who will now assess whether this receptor - A3 adenosine - can promote the regeneration of the axons of these cells and integrate them back into the visual system, so that the optic nerve is once again capable of transmitting visual information to the brain.
+Glaucoma is one of the leading causes of vision loss and blindness worldwide and is characterized by substantial loss of retinal ganglion cells and damage to the optic nerve, which consists of cell extensions called axons that transmit visual information to the brain.
+This research project aims to determine whether it is possible to regenerate the axons of retinal ganglion cells and reintegrate them correctly into the visual system to promote vision recovery.
+"We have already identified that the activation of a receptor present in retinal ganglion cells is capable of protecting them," explains researcher Raquel Boia, who will now assess whether this receptor—adenosine A3 – can promote the regeneration of the axons of these cells and reintegrate them into the visual system, so that the optic nerve regains its ability to transmit visual information to the brain.

 Sara Peixoto